kubermatic/docs/content/advanced/proxy_whitelisting/_index.en.md

 To enable Kubermatic behind a proxy environment, the following targets need to be reachable.

+{{% notice note %}}
+If you use the [Kubermatic offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode), images will get pulled from the defined private registry (e.g. `172.20.0.2:5000`) instead of the public registries.
+For more details see the [Kubermatic offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode) section.
+{{% /notice %}}

 ## Kubermatic Machine Controller

 Resources pulled on machine controller nodes